cerebris/jsonapi-resources/README.md

 ```

-For example, you may want raise an error if the user is not authorized to view the related records.
+For example, you may want to raise an error if the user is not authorized to view the related records.
 See the next
 section for additional details on raising errors.

 ```ruby